 What do you see as the main elements to equip children with for the future?

 It’s a level of skills and competencies that are transferable, and enable students to use the information they have to the best of their ability.
 For example, there are going to be very few environments in the future where communication skills aren’t required.
 Whether that’s presenting in a job environment, or talking to a panel, communication skills are very important.
 Digital awareness, flexibility, and confidence is going to be very important as well.
-There are other important things such as resilience, empathy, and an awareness of hard work that are also going to be needed.
+There are other important things such as resilience, empathy, and an appreciation of hard work that are also going to be needed.
 It’s the awareness of the skills that students are going to need, and helping them understand their strengths and weaknesses within those areas, that will really equip them for the future.

 Is there anything that you would like to add about the school?

 The reason I come into work every day is that Jumeirah College is full of wonderful people.
 I think Jumeirah College is a rare place, because we seem to get incredible people through the gate, whether they’re staff, students, or parents.
 The combination of those people can achieve extraordinary things.
-I absolutely love working here.
+I love working here.

 Jumeirah College is a GEMS international school in the Jumeirah area of Dubai in the United Arab Emirates, offering the Curriculum for England and Wales.
 It was established in 1999 – www.gemsjc.com